emiguelt/leugim/content/posts/2018/books.md

  * To place things in perspective
  * To rever to the present moment
  * To focus on what can be controlled
+* Follow the process: face a problem/obstacle one step at a time